 The drawing above shows the current and voltage distributions.
 The distributions along the wire are just the magnitude of the waveforms (like the envelope of a modulated signal) and doesn't say anything about the phase of the actual waveform.
 It is the distributions that are 90 degrees out of phase, not the waveforms.
 At the center, the voltage waveform reaches a minimum while the current waveform is at a maximum - yet both waveforms are in-phase (at resonance), resulting in a purely resistive impedance.

 Page 9-23

 In Equation 9.4B, because System Gain is given in dB, the anti- or inverse log function must be used to calculate ERP in watts. $\log^{-1}(x)$ is also the same thing as 10^x .

+Page 9-21

+Figure 9.22 - all antennas are installed in the vertical plane.

+Page 9-24

+The parasitic arrays referred to in the discussion of gamma matches are most often Yagi or quad antennas.

 Page 9-30

 In Example 9.8, the question pool's correct answer for E9F06 does not take into account the velocity factor for the specified feed line (VF = 0.95 to 0.99).
 However, 10.6 meters (C) is the closest answer, satisfying the question's "approximate length" wording.

-Page 9-31
+Page 9-26

 In the explanation of the function of the hairpin inductor, it is correct that the hairpin is a shunt inductor.
 [E9E05] This shunt inductor then combines with the capacitive reactance of the antenna's driven element to form an L network, matching the antenna's feed point impedance to 50 ohms.

 Extra Class Q&A

 E1C05 - The question has been withdrawn.